tasmota/docs/docs/FAQ.md

 - [#2658 (comment)](https://github.com/arendst/Tasmota/issues/2658#issuecomment-387112217)
 - [#2716](https://github.com/arendst/Tasmota/issues/2716)

-### Can you add this unsupported sensor to Tasmota

-Short answer: **NO!**

-Long answer: There is not enough time in our coders lives to take requests, if you can code a driver for that sensor and submit a PR it will be considered, otherwise you can only wait for someone else to do it.

-### Tasmota is sending a lengthy status update every 5 seconds.
-What's going on?
+### Tasmota is sending many status updates every 5 seconds
 Turn off [TasmoAdmin](TasmoAdmin)!
 It is polling your device with `STATUS 0` command with a HTTP request every 5 seconds which causes the status updates and unnecessary stress load on the device.
 In some cases it might even interfere with normal device operation.

 ### Web Interface Asks for Password